Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Random Walks.md

 **Choosing direction using a coin flip.** - See how biased coins and random chance can lead to surprising conclusions.

-Last initially checked on 2024-02-17 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2024-02-19 by Peter Methley (pm631@cam.ac.uk)
+Last initially checked on 2025-01-26 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on ?? by ??

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->